MAJOR PROJECTS - DUE DECEMBER 1ST

 EYELEVEL STUDIO RESIDENTS

-Eyelevel is opening up 5 home studios this year and is putting a call out for artists to send expressions of interest to Eyelevel.
-The demand for permanent studios is high, and Eyelevel will be lightly jurying expressions of interest in our studios.
+Eyelevel is opening up 4 home studios this year and is putting a call out for artists to send expressions of interest to Eyelevel.
+Eyelevel will be lightly jurying expressions of interest in our studios.
 The studios are in the process of being built at 2177 Gottingen St. (above Radstorm) and will be accessible 24 hours a day.
 Studio Residents will have their own designated walled-off space of around 100 sq feet, free wifi and use of the bathroom, deck, and kitchen in our space.
 Studio Residents are encouraged to get to know Radstorm and make use of their facilities (photocopier, kiln, rehearsal space, screenprinting equipment, free fresh food, and a zine library)

-Each studio will be rented on a monthly basis at $250 per month, folks applying should note that the studios are up a flight of stairs and will be in a shared, unventilated space.
+Each studio will be rented on a monthly basis at $250 per month, with studios available December 1st. folks applying should note that the studios are up a flight of stairs and will be in a shared, unventilated space.

 Expressions of interest should contain the following: